open-socialism/open-socialism-site/introduction.md

 ---
 ## What is 'Open Socialism'?

 Open Socialism (OS) is a rethink of how to manage a society.
 It starts with an *optimistic* base concept that focuses on broad scale cooperation, but then layers on processes and ideas to keep people motivated and prevent corruption.
 It looks at human nature through the lens of our evolution and attempts to recapture the good parts of a tribal society, but in a way that can work on a grand scale.
-It borrows heavily from modern team and culture management, in paricular [the open source model](https://en.wikipedia.org/wiki/Open-source_model){:target="_blank"}.
+It borrows heavily from modern team and culture management, in particular [the open source model](https://en.wikipedia.org/wiki/Open-source_model){:target="_blank"}.

 Before getting into the specifics let's look at some attributes of a tribal society.

 ## The Tribal Model

-Humans (or Homo Sapiens) evovled to operate in small nomadic tribes.
+Humans (or Homo Sapiens) evolved to operate in small nomadic tribes.
 We have been using this model since we [evolved around 315,000 years ago](https://en.wikipedia.org/wiki/Homo_sapiens){:target="_blank"}.
 It can be considered as humans *natural system*.

 Let's look at some of the attributes of tribes.